 Usage Rules: This parameter is meant for Rx models that support BCI Training.
 The value in this field tells the EDA tool and the Rx AMI_GetWave function how many bits of the AMI_GetWave output should be used for training.

 BCI_Training_UI must be present if BCI_Protocol is present.
+BCI_Training_UI must be absent if BCI_Protocol is absent.

 Other Notes: If an EDA tool does not use BCI_Training_UI or BCI_State to determine when it can start analysis of the optimized waveform generated by the Rx AMI_GetWave, the user (or .ami file) should set Ignore_Bits to the same value as BCI_Training_UI.